-29.1 Overview of Transaction Guard for Java
+27.1 Overview of Transaction Guard for Java

-For most of the current applications, determining the outcome of the last commit operation in a guaranteed and scalable manner, following a communication failure to the server, is an unsolved problem.
-In many cases, the applications prompt the end users to follow certain steps to avoid resubmitting duplicate requests.
+For the current applications, determining the outcome of the last commit operation in a guaranteed and scalable manner, following a communication failure to the server, is an unsolved problem.
+In many cases, the end users are asked to follow certain steps to avoid resubmitting duplicate request.
 For example, some applications warn users not to click the Submit button twice because if it is not followed, then users may unintentionally purchase the same items twice and submit multiple payments for the same invoice.

 To solve this problem, Transaction Guard for Java provides transaction idempotence, that is, every transaction has at-most-once execution that prevents applications from submitting duplicate transactions.
-You can tag every transaction with a Logical Transaction Identifier (LTXID), which the application can use after the occurrence of a failure to verify whether the transaction had committed before the failure or not.
-For example, if the commit calls do not return, then using the LTXID, the application can find out whether the calls succeeded or not.
+Every transaction is tagged with a Logical Transaction Identifier (LTXID), which can be used by the application after the occurrence of a failure to verify whether the transaction had committed before the failure or not.
+For example, if the commit calls do not return, then, using the LTXID, the application can find out whether it succeeded or not.